sbb-design-systems/lyne-components/src/components/sbb-card/readme.md

 ### Windows High Contrast Notes

 In high contrast mode, all the content of a link or a button receives a specific color which overrides every other color.

 However, as the content of the card is not directly inside the button or link, this does not happen when the slotted content has a specific color set.
-To improve coloring, it's needed to manually define styles for windows high contrast mode (setting `LinkText` or `ButtonText`).
+To improve coloring, it's needed to manually define styles for Window high contrast mode (setting `LinkText` or `ButtonText`).

 <!-- Auto Generated Below -->